Jkelly97/what-would-jesus-do/docs/index.md

 * Using a API Bible web service of sorts I will be able to connect users to their preferred version of the Bible.

 > This webservice will provide the passages and different versions of the Bible.
+This service provides 2500+ versions of the Bible in 1600+ languages.
 > without the service the application will be unable to run.
 >  https://docs.api.bible/